Sijianf/ST_Covid/README.md

 # Spatial Temporal Analysis of COVID Data (ST_Covid_project)

 This project focuses on spatial temporal analysis of COVID-19 data.
 We have developed a series of basic models to illustrate the differences in their assumptions and outcomes.
-All models operate under the assumption that the high-level mean is the sum of low-level means: $\mu^H = \sum_{i=1}^M \mu_i^L$.
+All models operate under the assumption that the high-level mean is the sum of low-level means: ```math \mu^H = \sum_{i=1}^M \mu_i^L```.

 | Model | Features |
 | ------------ | ------------ |